 Think carefully about who you want to choose as your Attorney.
 The ideal Attorney is someone you really trust, someone who will keep your best interests at heart and who cannot benefit financially from the decisions they may have to make.

-CREATING YOUR POWER OF ATTORNEY ONLINE Creating your own simple and uncomplicated Enduring Power of Attorney can be easily carried out online with DK Legal.
+CREATING YOUR ENDURING POWER OF ATTORNEY ONLINE Creating your own simple and uncomplicated Enduring Power of Attorney can be easily carried out online with DK Legal Limited.
 All you need to do is answer some straight forward questions that we need to get us started.
 We can help you with anything you are unsure of or you do not know, once we go through what you have provided and we get in touch.
+You might be wondering what is the power of attorney cost.
 If your power of attorney is simple and uncomplicated then our fee will be: